Why choose GCSE First Language English?

 Learners are also encouraged to read widely, both for their own enjoyment and to further their awareness of the ways in which English can be used.
 GCSE First Language English also develops more general analysis and communication skills such as synthesis, inference, and the ability to order facts and present opinions effectively.

 How are candidates assessed?

-Paper 2 Reading Passages (Extended) 2 hours / 50 marks
+Paper 1 Reading Passages 2 hours / 80 marks

-Candidates answer three questions on two passages.
-Passage A will be 650–750 words long and Passage B will be 550–650 words long.
-This component is set and marked by Cambridge.
+Candidates answer three questions on three passages.
+Passages A and B will be 700–750 words long and Passage C will be 500–650 words long.

 This component is eligible for grades A–E and is worth 50% of the total marks.**

-Paper 3 Directed Writing and Composition (Core and Extended) 2 hours / 50 marks
+Paper 2 Directed Writing and Composition 2 hours / 80 marks

 Candidates answer one question on a passage or passages totaling 650–750 words, and complete a composition task from a choice of four titles.
 This component is set and marked by Cambridge.

 This component is eligible for grades A–G and is worth 50% of the total marks.**